addpipe/getDisplayMedia-demo/README.md

 # getDisplayMedia-demo

-A screen recording demo with system sounds using `getDisplayMedia()`
+This demo uses `getDisplayMedia()` and the `Media Stream Recording API` to record the screen, your microphone & system sounds on Chrome.

 Works on:
 * Chrome 74 and up
-* Firefox 66 and up

 Limitations:
+* The user needs to opt in to sharing system sounds in the Chrome screen sharing dialog
-* On Chrome for macOS it is only possible to share your audio when choosing to capture a Chrome tab
+* On Chrome for macOS & Linux it is only possible to share your audio when choosing to capture a Chrome tab
 * Firefox does not yet support capturing for system sounds

 Links: